Pennsylvania Termination Laws

 When considering termination in Pennsylvania, employers should be aware of several legal considerations:

 • Anti-Discrimination Laws: Both federal and Pennsylvania state laws protect employees from termination based on characteristics such as race, gender, age, religion, national origin, disability, sexual orientation, and gender identity.
-Employers must ensure that termination decisions are based on legitimate business reasons unrelated to these characteristics.
+Employers should ensure that termination decisions are based on legitimate business reasons unrelated to these characteristics.

 • Retaliation Protections: Employees are protected from termination for participating in protected activities, such as filing discrimination complaints, reporting workplace safety issues, or participating in investigations.